 Amortization – Recognizing the impairment of intangible assets.

-Update: Our friends from MoneyWiseSmart shared that the impairment of goodwill over 40 years has changed.
+Update: The impairment of goodwill over 40 years has changed.
 It is not compulsory for companies to amortize goodwill over 40 years.
 Companies may opt for it to be evaluated for impairment on a periodic basis.
 If it is not impaired, the value will be carried on the company’s books indefinitely.

 We are able to derive operating profits by subtracting the above expenses from the gross profits.